dmarx/bench-warmers/filetype-for-ai-art-and-animation.md

 so when user wants to rollback or fork their project, all of that information lives in the folder (as a git directory)

+**rollback + fork functionality**

+as an artist, i want to specify the filename of an animation frame i want to fork at.
+  - rollback(<commit>): git reset --hard <commit>
+  - fork(filename): search git log for commits that change that file, branch, rollback to commit

 ---

 For the animation tree stuff, would probably be sufficient to assign each image a UUID, and then store that UUID and the UUID of the immediate parent image in the metadata